cms-tsg-fog/training/openstack.md

 ## Setting up a new CERN OpenStack VM

+### Launching a new instance using the CERN OpenStack UI

 If you would like to launch a new instance, firstly, go to https://openstack.cern.ch and check whether there is sufficient quota available.
-If not, you can `Request a Quota Change` (in "Compute" you can untick `Respect the suggested ratios between instances/cores/RAM` to allow for your particular setup in terms of cores & RAM).
+If not, you can `Request a Quota Change` (in `Compute` you can untick `Respect the suggested ratios between instances/cores/RAM` to allow for your particular setup in terms of cores & RAM).

 To launch a new instance, go to `Compute` -> `Instances` and click `Launch Instance`.
 Choose an instance name, `C8 - x86_64` for the image, `m2.large` for the flavour and `cms-tsg` as the key pair (which has been uploaded to OpenStack).

-Note: You can also `Create Snapshot` of an existing instance and then use that as the image for the new instance (eg. `ater - C8 - x86_64 [2021-06-29]`).
+**Note:** You can also `Create Snapshot` of an existing instance and then use that as the image for the new instance (eg. `ater - C8 - x86_64 [2021-06-29]`).
 In this way, some of the below setup steps (eg. dependencies) can be skipped.

+### Setting up the new instance

 * Initial setup:
     - After `ssh`ing into the VM, install the necessary dependencies: